helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 This HIP proposes to start programmatic emissions that will start minting MOBILE tokens according to the new emissions schedule proposed in this HIP.

 During the Genesis period, the MOBILE tokens were taken from the pre-minded MOBILE pool and distributed to the 5G Hotspot Owners based on Mobile Oracle calculations.
-With the programmatic minting, MOBILE tokens will be minted directly on the Helium L1 Blockchain with a new type of subnetwork transaction issued by Validators.
+With the programmatic emissions, MOBILE tokens will be minted directly on the Helium L1 Blockchain with a new type of subnetwork transaction issued by Validators.

 The above-described change is already implemented in the Mainnet Validator beta build v1.17.0 and requires a chain variable activation.